carlussery/Chicago_Bike_Sharing_User_Insights/README.md

 Based on the results of the analysis we recommend the following actions:
 - Collect data on both annual members and casual riders to find out why they use bike sharing.
-- Segment casual riders whose reasons align with mostly with that of annual members and offer them the value of becomming a subscriber.
+- Segment casual riders whose reasons align with mostly with that of annual members and offer them the value of becoming a subscriber.